Fela Kuti: Enter the Shrine

 Now that part of you that wants novelty starts to notice things.
 Like, whoa, listen to all the interlocking parts of this groove.

-The gears are tied in between each other so they just subtly fit onto the little gaps and holes like techniques.
+They don't grind.
+The gears are tying in between each other so they just subtly fit onto the little gaps and holes like techniques.

-The way way that the conga plays off the shaker call and response, the way that the three guitar lines spin around endlessly like gears in a higher level clock.
-My god, this groove is a whole world.
+The way that the three guitar lines spin around endlessly like gears and a higher level clock.
+My God, this groove is a whole world.

 This is the trance state.
 Usually when we talk about trance, we mean a kind of dulling of our senses, but actually it's the opposite.